JonathanYin/gold-strategy-playground/README.md

 -   Strategy signals are generated on close `t` and executed the following day (`t+1`).
 -   Transaction/slippage costs are applied when positions change using turnover = `abs(position.diff())`.
 -   Parameter sweep respects the active date range and re-runs the SMA crossover for each valid short/long pair.
+-   RSI mean reversion goes long when RSI falls below the oversold threshold and exits when it rises above overbought.